+Guests must be hosted by an SPH faculty or staff member and must follow University COVID-related policies and procedures.
 Guests having qualifying reasons to enter may gain access by presenting picture identification and signing in.
 Those entering are subject to screening by CUNY Graduate School of Public Health and Health Policy officers for compliance with expectations for sobriety, sanitation, and peacefulness.
 Permission to enter onto the college property is revocable at any time.
 Persons not having a legitimate purpose to be on campus may be asked to leave by Public Safety personnel.